ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

    <figcaption>The battery has to be pushed into the seat post (further than you see on this image)</figcaption>
    </figure>
 2. **Seat tube wire:** I push a 700 mm Di2 wire into the seat tube from the top opening towards the bottom bracket shell.
 The wire has three wire holders attached to prevent it from moving inside the seat tube.
 I use a folding ruler to push the wire towards the bottom bracket shell.
 3. **Mounting the seat post:** The seat post wire can now be connected to the battery by using the Shimano Plug Tool.
 As a next step the seat post can be mounted to the frame.
-Now the frame is ready to be taken into the repair stand by clamping the seat post.
+Now the frame is ready to be taken into the repair stand by clamping the seat post with the 5 mm Hex Key.
 The Di2 wire plug has not been pulled out of the seat tube.
 With the frame inside the repair stand this is left to be done and I use my routing tool to fish the plug and pull it further trhough the bottom bracket shell.
    <figure>
    <img src="/img/sports/seat-tube-plug.jpg" alt="Pulling the Di2 plug out of the seat tube into the bottom bracket shell">
    <figcaption>Pulling the Di2 plug out of the seat tube into the bottom bracket shell</figcaption>